 •Demonstrating respect for other students and school property.

 Demonstrate preparedness for ASE testing by taking all AM 121 ASE style written exams.

 Course Content (Themes, Concepts, Issues and Skills)

 Critical to the effective diagnosis and repair of any automotive system is an understanding of how and why certain components work.
-On today’s automobile, this is often more useful for the technician than the ability to perform a particular adjustment or replacement.
-A technician must also have the ability to determine which repairs are in their own best interest.
-To develop this background understanding of automotive Automatic transmission/transaxle systems, students will explore the following concepts:
+On todays automobile, this is often more useful for the technician than the ability to perform a particular adjustment or replacement.
+A technician must also have the ability to determine which repairs are in their own and customer's best interest.
+To develop this background understanding of automotive automatic transmission/transaxle systems, students will explore the following concepts: